Canterbury Campus Open Day

 You will receive formative feedback on all practice assessments and summative feedback on end of module assessment hand-ins.
 Feedback is intended to help you learn and you are encouraged to discuss it with your module tutor.
 In addition to summative feedback (normally returned 15 working days after submission), you will have frequent opportunities to present and receive feedback on your progress as part of the teaching.

-Graphic design is a creative professional discipline that remains in strong demand, due to the ways that its underpinning principles inform almost all visual communication.
+Graphic design is a creative professional discipline that remains in strong demand.
 Graduates from the course have moved into a range of creative careers, including working as graphic designers either salaried within design agencies or on a freelance basis.

-Our interdisciplinary ethos and approach assists graduates in working not only in prescribed work roles such as graphic designers, graphic artists and artworkers, but in working across the range of creative industries including graphic design, influencing, marketing, social media, web design and beyond.
+Our interdisciplinary ethos and approach assist graduates in working not only in prescribed work roles such as graphic designers, graphic artists and art workers but in working across a range of creative industries including graphic design, influencing, marketing, social media, web design and beyond.